-At the time, I thought it was an interesting idea, so I tried it.
+It sounded interesting, so I tried it in my next game.
 I gave an old sword the name “OATH” and immediately, the players were more intrigued by it.
 A random loot roll turned into a story of a fallen elf who had abandoned his home in order to regain his family’s honor.
 All from a name.

-It wasn’t until recently, that I connected the dots that I’ve already been doing that kind of thing with TAGS.
+It wasn’t until after the session, that I connected the dots with TAGS.

-If you’re not familiar with them already, TAGS are little keywords that add narrative details to pretty much anything.
-LOOT, NPCs, Monsters, Places, etc… In ICRPG CORE you could see the basic weapons all had a few TAGS and that helped each stand out when most of them were all rolling WEAPON EFFORT.
-A few words added variety without adding a mess of mechanics.
-Let me give you an example.
+If you’re not familiar, TAGS are little keywords that add narrative details to pretty much anything.
+LOOT, NPCs, Monsters, Places, etc… In ICRPG CORE the basic weapons all had a few TAGS to stand out when everything was simply rolling WEAPON EFFORT.
+Let me show you how they work with an example.

-I printed out three identical long sword cards that I could easily give to my players.
+I’ve printed out three identical long sword cards with the thought to give each to my players.
 “You get a sword!
 You get a sword!
 Everyone gets a sword!”

-Using the WEAPON TAGS list in CORE, I chose three tags for each of them.
-I tried to build the narrative themes of each one, but I definitely could have rolled for them randomly.
+Using the WEAPON TAGS list in CORE, I assigned three tags for each of them.
+I tried to choose TAGS I felt developed a certain narrative for each sword, but I could have easily rolled randomly.
 It would have made for a very odd sword, but that would have been part of the fun, right?

-In the end, I ended up with the following swords:
+In the end, I ended up with the following:

 - SWORD ONE: Expensive, Lightweight, Silver